sumodgeorge/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

 .. sourcecode:: robotframework

     *** Test Cases ***
-    Continue when limit is reached
+    Continue when iteration limit is reached
         WHILE    True    limit=5    on_limit=pass
             Log    Loop will be executed five times END
+        Log    This will be executed normally.

+    Continue when time limit is reached
+        WHILE    True    limit=10s    on_limit=pass
+            Log    Loop will be executed for 10 seconds.
+            Sleep   0.5s
+        END
         Log    This will be executed normally.